Wake-Tech-Programming-Club/git-tutorial/gui-tool-tutorials/github-desktop-tutorial.md

 \[James Smith](https://github.com/jamessmith)

-You can see that there are changes to Contributors.md and they have been added to the Github Desktop.
+You can see that there are changes to Contributors.md, and they have been added to the GitHub Desktop.

 <img style="left;" src="https://firstcontributions.github.io/assets/gui-tool-tutorials/github-desktop-tutorial/dt1-status.png" alt="check status" />